ring-clojure/ring-defaults/README.md

 ## Installation

-Add the following dependency to your `project.clj`:
+Add the following dependency to your deps.edn file:

+    ring/ring-defaults {:mvn/version "0.3.4"}

+Or to your Leiningen project file:

     [ring/ring-defaults "0.3.4"]